 IEEE Internet of Things (IoT) provides a promising opportunity to build powerful data analytics systems with real time event detection for smart health, and therefore wearable IoT has become a rising source of big data streams for smart health, for which security needs to be assured by detecting real-time event to avoid malicious activities, and meanwhile to control the information leakage of big sensing data streams.
 I refer to this as an information flow control problem.
 To address this problem, this paper proposes a static lattice model for information flow control over big sensing data streams.
 I initialize two static lattices i.e. sensor lattice for wearable sensors and user lattice for users, and then static lattices aim to process the flow control model faster, because I am dealing with high volume and velocity of data streams.
 The experimental evaluation and results of the information flow model show that it can excellently handle the incoming big data streams with low latency and buffer requirement.

-Nanda, A, Nanda, P, He, X, Jamdagni, A & Puthal, D 2019, 'A hybrid encryption technique for Secure-GLOR: The adaptive secure routing protocol for dynamic wireless mesh networks', Future Generation Computer Systems.View/Download from: UTS OPUS or Publisher's site
+Nanda, A, Nanda, P, He, X, Jamdagni, A & Puthal, D 2019, 'A hybrid encryption technique for Secure-GLOR: The adaptive secure routing protocol for dynamic wireless mesh networks', Future Generation Computer Systems: the international journal of grid computing: theory, methods and applications.View/Download from: Publisher's site

 As we progress in into a digital era where most aspects of our life depend upon a network of computers,it is essential to focus on digital security.
 Each component of a network, be it a physical network, virtualnetwork or social network requires security when transmitting data.
 Hence the dynamic wireless meshnetwork must also deploy high levels of security as found in current legacy networks.
 This paper presentsa secure Geo-Location Oriented Routing (Secure-GLOR) protocol for wireless mesh networks, whichincorporates a hybrid encryption scheme for its multilevel security framework.
 The hybrid encryptiontechnique improves the network's overall performance compared to the basic encryption by using acombination of symmetric key as well as asymmetric key encryption.
 Using the combination of the twoencryption schemes, the performance of the network can be improved by reducing the transmitted datasize, reduced computational overhead and faster encryption–decryption cycles.
 In this paper discussedmultiple encryption schemes for both symmetric and asymmetric encryption, compare their performancein various experimental scenarios.
 Proposed security scheme achieves better performance based on theresults obtained with most viable options for our network model.